sociomantic-tsunami/nessie-ui/src/Column/README.md

 ## Component Description

 The Column component is part of the Nessie layout system.
-Columns __must__ be direct children of Grid (or Row) components.
+Column is a flex container that is laying it's items in vertical (column) direction.

 For full details about Grids and the Nessie layout system, see the Grid component.